interkosmos/fortran-sdl2/README.md

 SDL_mixer | 2.0.1_1
 SDL_ttf   | 2.0.14_1

-Compilation has been tested with GNU Fortran 7/8, but other modern compilers should work to.
+The interfaces have been build successfully with GNU Fortran 7/8, but other modern compilers should work to.

 ## Build the SDL 2 interfaces
 Clone the repository and then use GNU make to build the SDL2 interface: